KaiXiechaoren/KaiXie.homepage.github.io/_pages/about.md

 - 🤖Trading decision using reinforcement learning and large language models

-### The other research interest-Mechanism design in evolutionary game theory
+### 🧠The other research interest-Mechanism design in evolutionary game theory

 A theory-oriented line of research aiming to design cooperation-promoting mechanisms using mathematical modeling and reinforcement learning.